Editor’s Key Takeaways: 20 Essential Photography Tips for Stunning Shots

 First, you must think about the light.
 Good light is the essential ingredient of good photography.
 Without good light, you’re not going to get a good photo.
 Period.

 Second, you must carefully choose your composition.
 The composition refers to the arrangement of elements in the frame.
-For instance, do you include a main subject?
-Do you put it in the center of your photo?
-Or off to the side?
+It’s what makes your photo look balanced and satisfying to the eye.

 Third (and finally), you must do some post-processing.
 In other words, you’re going to need to edit your photos–if you want them to look stunning, that is.